 - 4. Populate the following fields in the "Generate Sample Students" screen, and then click "Generate." - Organization: Select your school/organization. - Group: Select Create New Group, and enter a group name that is easy to find (e.g., grade, subject, and location).
-This will be used later to add students to a PearsonAccess^{next} Session. - Student Grade: Select the grade for which the students are reported in SIMS. - Test: Select the appropriate subject area test from the dropdown menu. - Test Format: Select Online. - Number of Students: Enter the number of students.
-It is recommended that you create at least 10 percent more students than needed, in case additional student testing tickets are needed.
+This will be used later to add students to a PearsonAccess^{next} Session (see Section VI on pages 19-23).